WalterPlinge/odin-graphics-playground/opengl/README.md

 - Projection - setting up matrices for 3d
 - Normals - using normals for basic lighting
 - Models - a simple obj loader to render simple meshes
+- sRGB - a shader showing the difference between linear rgb and srgb